platformsh/platformsh-docs/src/configuration/routes.md

     upstream: "app:http"
 ```

-The server in the former example will respond directly to a request in the form
-`https://example.com/hello`.
-And, it will issue a HTTP 301 redirect from
-`https://www.example.com/foo/bar` to `https://example.com/foo/bar`, which is not
-the case in the latter example.

-The example below uses absolute URL in the route:
+The magic value '{default}' will be replaced with the production domain name configured on your account in the production branch.
+In a non-production branch it will be replaced with the project ID and environment ID so that it is always unique.

+It's also entirely possible to use an absolute URL in the route.
+In that case, it will be used as-is in a production environment.
+On a development environment it will be mangled to include the project ID and environment name.
+For example:

 ```yaml
 "https://www.example.com/":